 It is important to look after your rabbit on the outside as well as the inside.

-- If your rabbit has long fur then you should brush it daily to avoid it matting
+If your rabbit has long fur then you should brush it daily to prevent it from matting

-- Efficient grooming and cleaning of the hutch will help to prevent fly strike, a common condition where eggs will lay on the fur and burrow into the skin
+Efficient rabbit grooming and cleaning of the hutch will help to prevent fly strike, a common condition where eggs will lay on the fur and burrow into the skin

 Now you will have everything you need to give your rabbits a healthy, safe home.
 As long as they’re handled and given plenty of attention every day, they will live long and happy lives.
 Rabbits are wonderful, inquisitive, intelligent animals and with the right care they make incredibly rewarding pets.